St. Louis Beef Ribs made in the Crock Pot

 • Grill for finishing: A quick grill after cooking adds texture and that sought-after charred flavor.

-Complementing your St. Louis Ribs made in the Crock Pot with delicious sides can elevate your dining experience.
+Complementing your St. Louis beef Ribs made in the Crock Pot with delicious sides can elevate your dining experience.
 Here are some fantastic options:

-1. Cornbread – This slightly sweet bread pairs perfectly with savory ribs; try it warm from the oven.
+1. Cornbread – This slightly sweet bread pairs perfectly with savory beef ribs; try it warm from the oven.

 2. Coleslaw – A crunchy, creamy slaw offers a refreshing balance to rich barbecue flavors; make it ahead of time for best results.